Troubleshooting Guide¶

 DNS tunnel not working¶

-Check dnstt logs for domain issues:
+Check logs for domain issues:

 If you see NXDOMAIN: not authoritative for example.com, the domain wasn't set correctly during bootstrap: